 Best grown in moist, rich, sandy-humusy, well-drained soils with a neutral pH in part shade.
 Consider raised plantings in areas of heavy clay soils to insure good drainage.
 Also best when planted in locations protected from winter winds and full sun.
 Benefits from a summer mulch or ground cover which will often help keep roots cool.
 Do not allow soils to dry out.
 Often slow to establish and is best left undisturbed once planted.

 A well-grown 'Carol Mackie' is a beautiful shrub.
 Unfortunately, it is difficult to grow it well in the St. Louis climate.

 Daphnes are well known for their intensely fragrant flowers.
 This daphne hybrid is a cross between D. cneorum and D. caucasica.

 Genus name originally used for laurel (Laurus nobilis) but later transferred to this genus.
 Originally, from the nymph of the same name from Greek mythology, but could come from an Indo-European word meaning odor.

 Specific epithet honors the brothers Albert and Arthur Burkwood who were English nurserymen and plant hybridists.

 'Carol Mackie' is most noted for its outstanding variegated foliage.
 It is a dense, slow-growing, deciduous shrub which typically grows 2-3' tall with a rounded, mounding habit.
 Features fragrant clusters of pale pink flowers in late spring which are followed by tiny red drupes (1/3" wide) in fall.
 Oblong, grayish-green leaves (to 2" long) have striking, cream-edged margins, and the foliage often persists well into December.

-A small, rounded shrub for smaller gardens.
-Effective in shrub borders, woodland gardens or in a foundation planting.
-Good specimen value.
+A small, rounded shrub which is quite effective in smaller gardens.
+Plant in shrub borders, woodland gardens or incorporate into foundation plantings.
+Has good specimen value.